Lim1029/trao/README.md

 parameters:

-    nbin ( number of bins to divide the channels ) clips ( sigma levels to estimate the threshold to identify the emission bins (currently we are using three iterations) smooth_kernel ( used for 3D smoothing the cube ) bin_expand ( number of neighbouring bins to expand to consider as emission)
+    nbin (number of bins to divide the channels) clips (sigma levels to estimate the threshold to identify the emission bins (currently we are using three iterations) smooth_kernel (used for 3D smoothing the cube) bin_expand (number of neighbouring bins to expand to consider as emission)

 ## # Baseline Fitting methods

 So for the baseline fitting we also have three methods for now

-    1. Fixed polynomial
+    1. Fixed Polynomial
     2. Iterative Polynomial
     3. Spline Fit

 ### 1. Fixed Polynomial

-In this method for every pixel a single fixed order(user defined) polynomial is used to fit the baseline in the part defined as baseline by the mask created in the above step.
+In this method, for every pixel, a single fixed order (user defined) polynomial is used to fit the baseline in the part defined as baseline by the mask created in the above step.

-Then the baseline model is subtracted from the raw spectra for each pixel.
+Then the baseline model is subtracted from the raw spectrum.

 parameters:

-    poly_order ( polynomial order to fit baseline )
+    poly_order (polynomial order to fit baseline)

 ### 2. Iterative Polynomial

-For this method for each pixel we take the following steps
+For this method, for each pixel, we take the following steps

     we start with poly order = 0
-    fit the baseline and compute AIC (Akaike information criterion ) which indicate the goodness of fit then increase the order by 1 and compute AIC again the iteration stop when the AIC starts to get worse. the order with lowest AIC is chosen to fit the baseline and subtracted from the spectra
+    fit the baseline and compute AIC (Akaike information criterion) which indicate the goodness of fit then increase the order by 1, fit the baseline, and compute AIC again the iteration stops when the AIC starts to get worse. the order with lowest AIC is chosen to fit the baseline and subtracted from the spectrum

 An upper limit to the polynomial order is required to define first.

 parameters :

-    max_order ( maximum order for iteration )
+    max_order (maximum order for iteration)

 For AIC this note can be referred : [AIC_statistics.pdf](https://github.com/user-attachments/files/28490685/AIC_statistics.pdf)

 ### 3. Spline Fit

-By default order 3 ( cubic spline ) is used.
+By default order 3 (cubic spline) is used.

 parameters

-    knot_start ( channel index from where the interior knot begins) knot_spacing ( channel spacing between 2 knots )
-    edge_channels ( number of edge channels to take a mean or median to get a straight line to replace the emission part. )
+    knot_start (channel index from where the interior knot begins) knot_spacing (channel spacing between 2 knots ) edge_channels (number of edge channels to take a mean or median to get a straight line to replace the emission part.)

 For an illustration of how these parameters affect the spline fitting, refer to [spline_illustration](https://github.com/vinay-ydv19/w43-doc/blob/main/Spline_Baseline.pdf)